AlterMannomann/SQL/README.md

 Feel free to use, extend and modify this.
 Free as free beer.
 No restrictions.
 You may also use it simply to learn something about SQL.
 # Intention
 This is a simulation of a (whatsoever) universe, starting with the building of space itself.
 The simulation uses the model of n-spheres for dimension.
 Btw.
 I'm aware of the fact, that I'm using terms & definitions not in the pure mathematical sense, like dimension and point.
 It is more likely an approximation to avoid constructing new words.
 I'll work on that.
+Probably this attempt is more something like Conways Game of life.

 Dimension n = 0 is the very very unknown, where I put my assumptions in: